-For individuals in V_1 : x y zFor individuals in V_2 : y z xFor individuals in V_3 : z x y
+For individuals in V_1 : $x \quad y \quad z$ For individuals in V_2 : $y \quad z \quad x$ For individuals in V_3 : $z \quad x \quad y$

-(At this point the close relationship between Arrow and Condorcet is clear, for these are the voting paradox preferences!)
+(At this point the close tie between Arrow and Condorcet is clear, for these are exactly the voting paradox preferences!)

-Since V is by assumption decisive, y must be socially preferred to z, which we write yPz.
-By the assumption of completeness for the social preference relation, either xRy or yPx must hold.
-If xRy holds, since xRy and yPz, then xPz must hold by transitivity.
-But now V_1 is decisive by the N-I-M assumption, contradicting V's minimality.
-Alternatively, if yPx holds, V_2 is decisive by the N-I-M assumption, again contradicting V's minimality.
+Since V is by assumption decisive, y must be socially preferred to z, which we write yP_sz .
+By the assumption of completeness for the social preference relation, either xR_sy or yP_sx must hold.
+If xR_sy holds, since xR_sy and yP_sz , then xP_sz must hold by transitivity.
+But now V_1 is decisive by the NIM assumption, contradicting V's minimality.
+Alternatively, if yP_sx holds, V_2 is decisive by the NIM assumption, again contradicting V's minimality.
 In either case, the assumption that V has two or more people leads to a contradiction.
 Therefore V must contain just one person, who is, of course, a dictator!
+Q.E.D.

 Since the Third Theorem was discovered, a whole literature of modifications and variations has been spawned.
-But the depressing conclusion has remained more or less inescapable: there is no logically infallible way to aggregate the preferences of diverse individuals.
-By extension, there is no logically infallible way to solve the problem of distribution.
+But the depressing conclusion has remained more or less the same: there is no logically infallible way to aggregate the preferences of diverse individuals into a social preference relation.
+Therefore, there are no logically infallible ways to vote, or to solve the problems of distribution of income and wealth in society.